ryanatkn/gro/src/docs/unbundledDevelopment.md

 - single page Svelte applications that also have a server
 - Node modules, like libraries and standalone servers

-> Gro is not yet 1.0!
-Some use cases are particularly rough right now.

 In the long run, Gro plans to add support for server side rendering (SSR) and static site generation (SSG), but today these are low priority.
 We recommend using [Sapper](https://github.com/sveltejs/sapper) for most websites.
 Gro is primarily intended for SPAs and Node projects, and it won't reach a stable 1.0 for quite a while.

-SPAs are a niche use case - they're usually **not** what you want on the web!
+> SPAs without SSR are a niche use case - they're usually **not** what you want on the web!
-But sometimes they're _exactly_ what you want, and Gro was purpose-built to support them.
+> But sometimes they're _exactly_ what you want, and Gro was purpose-built to support them.

 Gro tries to provide good defaults and full control when you need it.
 Its philosophy is to offer sharp tools